Proxy-Phaethon/chaos/ARCHITECTURE.md

 This is a living document — update it whenever the generation system changes shape, not just when new features are added.

+**Audience note:** Chaos is built for developers who already know their stack — it assumes familiarity with the frameworks/tools it scaffolds, and doesn't attempt to explain them.
+Release 1 scope is web development only; other platforms (mobile, desktop, games) are planned as separate future release tracks with their own decision trees, not extensions of this one.

 **Status:** the `BuildPlan` pattern is proven for frontend features (Tailwind, Bootstrap, Sass, plain CSS, JS).
 Backend generation spans eight language/framework combinations across two distinct patterns (see